Quick Tips on How to Get Lovebugs Off Cars

-- These flies don’t bite, sting, or threaten crops, but lovebug removal from cars frustrates drivers.
+- These flies don’t bite, sting, or threaten crops, but removing lovebugs from cars can frustrate drivers.
 Remove lovebugs from cars as soon as possible.

-- Avoid using washer fluid and wipers, which can smear splatters.
+- Avoid using washer fluid or wipers, as they can smear splatters.
 Instead, use clean water and a squeegee on the windshield and headlights.

-- Soak remaining blobs to soften and scrub stubborn spots with a dab of baby oil and a microfiber cloth or moistened dryer sheet before washing and waxing.
+- Soak remaining blobs to soften them, then scrub stubborn spots with a dab of baby oil and a microfiber cloth or moistened dryer sheet before washing and waxing.

 - Use car wax as a protective layer between your vehicle and acidic bug guts.